ojasww/aoc/README.md

-# go-aoc-2024
+# aoc

+## 2024

-Solutions to The Advent of Code of Dec'24
+Solutions to The Advent of Code of Dec'24 in Go.